 Before buying anything, check these five things:

 - Which AI platforms does it track?
 At minimum: ChatGPT and Perplexity.
-Better: plus Gemini and Claude.
+Better: plus Claude and Google AI Overviews.
 Some tools only cover one or two.

 - How does it handle multiple clients or brands?
 If you're an agency, a per-brand pricing model at $200+/brand/month makes the service unsellable.